-If an individual chooses not to apply for DVI services or does not respond to attempted contacts from DVI, the individual is closed from Status 00.
-All attempts to contact the individual, as well as their response, must be documented in the case record (VICR).
+If a consumer chooses not to apply for DVI services or does not respond to attempted contacts from DVI, the consumer is closed from Status 00.
+All attempts to contact the consumer, as well as their response, must be documented in the case record.